-- 1. To increase reading proficiency, our school will concentrate on developing vocabulary and making text connections in grades K-5 to improve reading comprehension. - 2.
+- To increase reading on grade level by 3rd grade, our school will concentrate on developing vocabulary and making text connections in grades K-5 to improve reading comprehension. - 2.
 To increase advanced coursework placement in secondary education, our school will focus on increasing fluency with addition, subtraction, multiplication, division facts and build solid foundational skills to help students better process multi-step word problems and real life application in grades K-5.